Tremblant/kubernetes_cluster/README.md

-Setup of a Highly Available( Kubernetes Cluster
+Setup of a Highly Available(HA) Kubernetes Cluster
 ------------------------------------------------------------------------

 Setting up a CentOS 8 VM instance on the machine.